Growth hormone therapy: Recombinant human growth hormone (rHGH)

 Recombinant growth hormone available in the U.S. (and their manufacturers) include Nutropin (Genentech), Humatrope (Eli Lilly and Company), Genotropin (Pfizer), Norditropin (Novo Nordisk), Tev-Tropin (Teva) and Saizen (Merck Serono).
 The products are nearly identical in composition, efficacy, and cost, varying primarily in the formulations and delivery devices.

-Somapacitan-beco (Sogroya) is first once-per week subcutaneous human growth hormone (hGH) therapy that was approved in the United States.
+Somapacitan-beco (Sogroya) is the first once-per week subcutaneous human growth hormone (hGH) therapy that was approved in the United States.
 It was approved for medical use in the United States in August 2020.

 Terminology

 Growth hormone (GH l) is also called somatotropin (British: somatotrophin).
 The human form of growth hormone is known as human growth hormone, or hGH (ovine growth hormone, or sheep growth hormone, is abbreviated oGH).
 GH can refer either to the natural hormone produced by the pituitary (somatotropin), or biosynthetic GH for therapy.

 Cadaver growth hormone is the term for GH extracted from the pituitary glands of human cadavers between 1960 and 1985 for therapy of deficient children.
 In the U.S., cadaver GH, also referred to as NPA growth hormone, was provided by the National Pituitary Agency, and by other national programs and commercial firms as well.
 In 1985 it was associated with the development of Creutzfeldt–Jakob disease, and was withdrawn from use.

 RHGH (rHGH, rhGH) refers to recombinant human growth hormone, that is, somatropin (INN).
 Its amino acid sequence is identical with that of endogenous human GH.

 It is coincidental that RHGH also refers to rhesus monkey GH (RhGH), using the accepted naming convention of Rh for rhesus.
 Rhesus growth hormone was never used by physicians to treat human patients, but rhesus GH was part of the lore of the underground anabolic steroid community in those years, and fraudulent versions may have been bought and sold in gyms.

 met-GH refers to methionyl–growth hormone, that is, somatrem (INN).
 This was the first recombinant GH product marketed (trade name Protropin by Genentech).
 It had the same amino acid sequence as human GH with an extra methionine at the end of the chain to facilitate the manufacturing process.
 It was discontinued in 2004.

 rBST refers to recombinant bovine somatotropin (cow growth hormone), or recombinant bovine GH (rbGH, RBGH).